 Spend your summer camp in Japan in the city of Kyoto!

-Japanese language camp in Kyoto: Stay with a Japanese family or a school residence, take Japanese courses and enjoy the trips and activities offered!
+Japanese language camp in Kyoto: Stay with a Japanese family, take Japanese courses and enjoy the trips and activities offered!

 Participants will have the opportunity to participate in a language course with cultural activities and day trips in the city of Kyoto.